GregShiner/trains/README.md

 ```sh
 python main.py
 ```
+## Specifying Start and End Stations from the CLI
 Running the program with no command line arguments will result in the user being prompted to select the start and end stations using fuzzy search.
 Start and end stations can be defined with the following command line arguments:
 ```sh
 # Select only start station (end station will be prompted with fuzzy search)